Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Ahn, Seongjoon and **Jeongho Choi**.
 "Democratic Backsliding as Political Information: How the News Media Transforms its Portrayal of Democracy Over Time."
 (Corresponding)
 * Received Best Graduate Student Conference Paper, the dept of Poli Sci, University of Iowa.

-<strong>Choi, Jeongho</strong> and Byung-Deuk Woo.
-"Public Support for Democracy and Different Patterns of Democratic Backsliding."

 Ma, Haofeng, **Jeongho Choi**, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
 "Macrodiscontent Across Countries."
 (Corresponding)

 Ma, Haofeng and <strong>Jeongho Choi</strong>.
 "Manufacturing Political Support through Language: The Role of